balcortex/100_days_code_web_development/README.md

 ### HTML Input Elements - Pt.
 5

 Today, I learned about the fieldset and legend elements, which allow us to group input elements logically and visually.

+## Day 140 - 2024/02/16

+### HTML Web Forms - Pt.
+1

+Today, I learned about the form element, which wraps all the user inputs and is responsible for sending them to the server.